 Sendible creates a system of accountability and approvals for posts before they schedule.

-- The pricing and structure of their plans is a bit out of line when compared to other scheduling tools.
-Strangely the prices are based on the number of services you use.
-For, e.g., Publishing to your Facebook page and streaming the Facebook page are 2 different services.
-So for $199, you get only 105 services, which turns out to be quite expensive for any agency.
+- The pricing and structure of their plans is based on the number of services you use.
+For, e.g., streaming and publishing to your Facebook page are 2 different services.

-- When replying to conversations/mentions from Sendible, it doesn't show the responses immediately.
-Sometimes this creates a situation of repetitive responses.
+- When replying to conversations/mentions from Sendible, it doesn’t show the responses immediately.
+Sometimes this results in repetitive responses.

 Verified Sendible User